This year's flu season, and what it means for the future

 The 2016 flu season started a bit later than it had during the previous three flu seasons.
 The season also peaked later than usual and activity remained elevated later than in previous seasons.
 While H3N2 viruses predominated early in the season, H1N1 viruses were the most common in later weeks and were now the predominant virus for the season.
 The H1N1 is the virus that emerged in 2009 and caused pandemic.
 In the past, H1N1 flu viruses have caused severe illness in some children & young and middle-aged adults.
-While there were reports of severe flu illnesses and deaths in the 2016 season, overall the season was been milder than the previous three seasons and severity indicators were not excessively high
+While there were reports of severe flu illnesses and deaths in the past season, overall the season was been milder than the previous three seasons and severity indicators were not excessively high

 Is the United States having a flu epidemic?